doctrine/orm/en/cookbook/decorator-pattern.rst

 .. sectionauthor:: Chris Woodford <chris.woodford@gmail.com>

-This recipe will show you a simple example of how you can use Doctrine 2 to persist an implementaton of the `Decorator Pattern <http://en.wikipedia.org/wiki/Decorator_pattern>`_
+This recipe will show you a simple example of how you can use Doctrine 2 to persist an implementation of the `Decorator Pattern <http://en.wikipedia.org/wiki/Decorator_pattern>`_

 Component